-In five states (Colorado, Hawaii, Oregon, Utah, and Washington) vote-by-mail is the primary method of voting.
-All of the remaining states, along with Washington D.C., offer the option of mail-in ballots, though some states require voters to provide a valid reason why they cannot vote in person.
+A small but growing number of states deliver mail-in ballots to all registered voters.
+All states, along with Washington D.C., offer the option of voting by mail, though some require voters to provide a valid reason why they cannot vote in person.

 What about fraud?